Jtranod98/School_District_Analysis/README.md

      ![District_Summary.png](PyCitySchools_pics/District_Summary.png)

-    - The scores changes were minimal, mostly decreased.
+    - The scores changes were minimal, mostly lower.
        - Avg math score was decreased by .1 from 79.0 to 78.9
        - Avg reading score 81.9 remained the same
        - % Passisng Math was decreased by .2% from 75.0 to 74.8